 You’ll save a lot of time if you interview the right set of vendors.
 If you only have 500 users, don’t waste your time trying to get one of the Large Enterprise vendors to customize their offering for you (even if they agree to talk with you, the quote will likely be 2-3x what a vendor specializing in SMB & mid-market will quote for a customized solution).

 Top 5 SharePoint Alternatives for SMB & Mid-Market Customers

 The below five vendors focus on deployments of 50–5,000 active users (total employees can be more).
 If your organization falls into this category, one of these vendors will more than likely best fit your needs, at a price that fits your budget.

 MangoApps – A Gartner “2012 Cool Vendor”, offering an all-inclusive social collaboration suite including an Enterprise Social Network with full Document management, Project management, and Task management.
 Easy to use, robust mobile access from all platforms (even Windows Phone!), plugins for MSFT Office & Outlook, and advanced security features including mobile device management.

 Will perform customizations and integrations for organizations as small as 100 users.
 Single-tenant private cloud and on-premise deployments available.
-Offers freemium plan with unlimited users for easy trial and adoption.
+Offers a 30-day free trial with unlimited users for easy testing and adoption.

 Socialcast – Owned by VMware since 2011, offers activity streams, microblogging, employee profiles, and more.
 Available in the cloud or on-premise.
 Socialcast offers a free trial for up to 50 users.